Prashant8595/Demo2/README.md

 # Demo2
-This is demo for git and github.
+This is a demo for Git and GitHub.